jriguera/bosh-ironic-cpi-release/README.md

 Instances total: 1
 ```

-Ironic view of the instances:
+Ironic point of view of the instances:

 ```
 $ ironic node-list